From Good to Excellent in DDD: Common Mistakes and Anti-Patterns in Domain-Driven Design - 10/10

 What happens:

-Teams apply Aggregates, Domain Events and Repositories to basic CRUD applications with minimal business logic, confusing formality with sophistication.
+Teams apply Aggregates, Domain Events, and Repositories to basic CRUD applications with minimal business logic, confusing formality with sophistication.

-Why it's a problem:
+Why it is a problem:

 How to avoid it:

-Treating Entities and Value Objects incorrectly
+Incorrectly treating Entities and Value Objects

 What happens:

-Why it's a problem:
+Why it is a problem:

 How to avoid it:

-Ignore Bounded Contexts
+Ignoring Bounded Contexts

 What happens:

-Why it's a problem:
+Why it is a problem:

 How to avoid it: